kosail/KVantage/README.md

 ## 🌻 Current Status
 The app is fully functional.
 The only thing that is not yet implemented is the option to set a customized battery threshold.
 By now, it is hardcoded to the default value (which is 80%).

-**The GUI allows toggling performance profiles, battery thresholds, and rapid charge settings.** It also shows the remaining battery life (by default, it assumes your battery name is `BAT0`.
-However, it can be customized from settings).

-**Designed to be intuitive, light, and visually appealing**.
-It has four available themes to choose from on settings, and supports up to seven languages.
+**The GUI allows toggling performance profiles, battery thresholds, and rapid charge settings.** It also shows the remaining battery life. **Designed to be intuitive, light, and visually appealing**.
+It has four available themes to choose from on settings, and supports up to eight languages.
 It should change language based on your System's locale.
   <br><br>

 ### **Known Limitations:**